Streaming Service

 How do you handle FX in your guidance?

-In setting financial guidance, we use the prevailing FX rates at that time.
-For example, in April, when we provide guidance for Q2, we use the FX rates at that time in April.
-We also slowly adjust pricing over time to mitigate forex moves over the longer term.
-However, when currency movements are rapid, they may affect our near term operating margin, as we saw in 2022 where FX moves reduced our margin by over 2 percentage points.
+In setting financial guidance, we use the prevailing FX rates at that time, adjusted for the impact of hedged currency positions.
+For example, in April, when we provide guidance for Q2, we use the (1) effective average hedge rates for all hedged currency positions and (2) FX rates at the time in April for all unhedged currencies.
+We also slowly adjust pricing over time to mitigate foreign exchange moves over the longer term.
+However, when unhedged currency movements are rapid, they may affect our near term operating margin.
 We’ll tend to outperform our near term operating margin targets on dollar weakness and underperform on dollar strength.

 back to top